SOTR654/copy/docs/about.md

 ---
-layout: post
+layout: page
 title: About
 ---

 This is an example page!

-Actually, it has the same layout of a post...
+Actually, it has the same layout of a page...